In EF Core, a connected scenario is the normal flow where entity changes are tracked and saved using the same DbContext.

 Be careful when:

-Update()on entities that are already tracked - Assuming an entity is still tracked after the context has been disposed
+Update()on an entity already tracked by the current context - assuming an entity is still tracked after the context has been disposed

-DbContextalive too long and accumulating too many tracked entities - Confusing tracked entities with DTOs or detached objects
+DbContextalive too long and tracking too many entities

 A useful rule of thumb is: